songshenzong/log/readme.md

 composer require songshenzong/log
 ```

-After updating composer, add the ServiceProvider to the providers array in config/app.php
+After updating composer, add the ServiceProvider to the providers array in `config/app.php`
-> If you use a catch-all/fallback route, make sure you load the Songshenzong ServiceProvider before your own App ServiceProviders.

 ### Laravel 5.x: